 Growing evidence for the fiercely independent, new life uncovered by science is forcing us to examine afresh the pro life stance.

 The unborn child has a beating heart in as few as 18 days from conception, brain waves are detected in as early as 6 weeks, pain can be felt in as little as 9 weeks.

 Most abortions take place around about 9-10 weeks.
 At that time the unborn baby will make a tight fist, if his palm is stroked.
 He will curl his fingers around an object that makes contact with his palm.
-This is no blob is tissue, but a little person with a God–given destiny.
+Far from being a blob of tissue, this new life is a little person with a God–given personality, spirit and destiny.

 These are well known facts for anyone who would care to investigate the pro life position.
 But facts don’t speak to us as stridently as something visual.
 Art and technology, when combined, create a tangible experience for the pregnant mother in the invention designed by Dr.Jorge Roberto Lopes Dos Santos, a Brazilian designer.

 When mothers fully grasp the scale and reality of their unborn children, can they be anything other than pro life?
 Apparently a blind mother has signed up to try this new technology.
-I can only imagine the intensity of her response, running her sensitive fingers over the form of her baby and recreating in her mind’s eye the beauty of the precious gift within her womb!
+I can only imagine the intensity of her response, running her sensitive fingers over the form of her baby, while recreating in her mind’s eye the beauty of the precious gift within her womb!

-What was once hidden from human view, is now revealed for all to see.
-Amazingly, all this new insight has fallen upon a generation that seems too stubborn to acknowledge that the destiny of this human life was never in our hands to begin with.
-It is not a mother’s 'choice' because she is not the creator of the life within her.
+What was once hidden from human view is now revealed for all to see.
+Amazingly, all this new insight has fallen upon a generation that seems too stubborn to acknowledge that the destiny of any human life was never in our hands to begin with.
+It is not a mother’s "choice" because she is not the creator of the life within her.